-3) Installed three Windows 2008 R2 operating systems in ESXi4. ( one as domain controller and two for Exchange cluster)
+3) Installed three Windows 2008 R2 Operating Systems on ESXi4 (one domain controller and two for Exchange cluster).

 4) Connected FreeNAS iSCSI disks to VMware ESXi4 and created Windows 2008 R2 clusters.

-Sounds good isn’t it?
-I have done these all with my home computer.
+Sounds good, isn’t it?
+I have done these all on my single home computer.

 1) Install and configure VMware vSphere 4 (ESXi4) server.
 Read more here about steps.

-2) Install and configure FreeNAS iSCSI disks in VMware workstation or any other networked computer.
-Make sure VMware vSphere and FreeNAS can communicate via network.
+2) Install and configure FreeNAS iSCSI disks on VMware workstation or any other networked computer.
+Make sure VMware vSphere and FreeNAS can communicate via the network.
 Read more here about configuring iSCSI disks in FreeNAS.

 In this example, I created 20GB iSCSI disk in FreeNAS and my final iSCSI setup screen shows as below.

 3) Now connect ESXi4 server by vSphere 4 client.
-Go to configuration tab.
+Go to the configuration tab.